Setting the Scene

 Prerequisite Knowledge

 This is an intermediate-level software development course intended for people who have already been developing code in Python (or other languages) and applying it to their own problems after gaining basic software development skills.
-So, it is expected for you to have some prerequisite knowledge on the topics covered, as outlined at the beginning of the lesson.
-Check out this quiz to help you test your prior knowledge and determine if this course is for you.
+So, it is expected that you have some prerequisite knowledge on the topics covered, such as Python imports, variables, and loops, virtual environments, and executing commands in your OS terminal.
+While we attempted to make the materials clear and understandable to a wide range of expertise levels, if you are not familiar with Python and the command line, we recommend that you e.g. go through one of the entry levels Carpentries workshops, such as Programming with Python.

 Setup, Common Issues & Fixes